tensorflow/tflite-micro/tensorflow/lite/micro/tools/benchmarking/README.md

 ## Build and run using Bazel

-This is only for the x86 command line argument build, and does not contain meta-data:
+This is only for the x86 command line argument build, and does not contain metadata:
 ```
 bazel build tensorflow/lite/micro/tools/benchmarking:tflm_benchmark
 bazel-bin/tensorflow/lite/micro/tools/benchmarking/tflm_benchmark tensorflow/lite/micro/models/person_detect.tflite
 ```

-## Example output with meta-data and built-in model layer information
+## Example output with metadata and built-in model layer information

 This sample output is for Cortex-M using Corstone 300:
 ```